Manish Maheshwari

-Manish Maheshwari (born 1977) is an Indian entrepreneur, executive and venture capitalist.
-He is General Partner at BAT VC and Mason Fellow at Harvard University, focusing on Artificial Intelligence (AI).
+Manish Maheshwari is an Indian technology executive, entrepreneur, and investor.
+He is a Mason Fellow from Harvard University, with a focus on Artificial Intelligence (AI).
+He currently leads growth and revenues for Stripe across the India-US cross-border corridor.

 He earlier co-founded Fanory.ai, an AI-enabled "Shopify for creators".
 Fanory.ai was acquired by JetSynthesys.
 It had received a majority investment from JetSynthesis and backed by the family offices of cricketing legend, Sachin Tendulkar, Serum Institute's Adar Poonawalla and Infosys co-founder, Kris Gopalakrishnan.

 Prior to Fanory.ai, Maheshwari was the head of Twitter India.
 Prior to Twitter, he was the CEO of Network18 Digital.
 He has also worked with Intuit, Flipkart, Procter & Gamble, and McKinsey.

 Maheshwari was elected to serve on the Governing Council of the Internet and Mobile Association of India (IAMAI).
 He additionally served on the Executive Council as a Treasurer, a role of significant national responsibility.

 After earning an MBA with honors from the Wharton School at the University of Pennsylvania, supported by a Ford Research Fellowship, Maheshwari briefly worked as a consultant with McKinsey & Company, where he advised the Government of India on higher education system reforms.

 Maheshwari is a TEDx speaker, a MENSA member, and a PADI-certified diver.